Licensed in All 50 States Letters Accepted Nationwide 100% Money-Back Guarantee

 Many people often wonder how to get a service dog and a doctor’s note for getting one.
 Though you do not need a doctor’s note or letter to show that your dog is a service dog, especially if you have a visible physical deformity.
 However, your note or letter must come from a licensed health therapist like a medical doctor, a psychiatrist, a vocational case manager, a clinical social worker, a psychologist or a licensed therapist.

-You will need a genuine doctor’s note if you are traveling as the Air Carrier Access Act Will need some formal documentation like your dog’s ID card, tags, genuine doctor’s note and other required documentation to travel with your service dog.
+You will need a genuine doctor’s note if you are traveling, as the Air Carrier Access Act requires some formal documentation, like your dog’s ID card, tags, a genuine doctor’s note, and other required documentation, to travel with your service dog.

 Documentation Required for a Service Dog